Abhi7666/Financial-Loan-/README.md

 This Power BI Dashboard provides a detailed visual representation of loan activities across the United States for the year 2021.
 It helps stakeholders quickly grasp key metrics and patterns such as loan purposes, approval trends, state-wise loan distributions, and borrower profiles.

 ## 🎯 Objective
-To offer actionable insights to stakeholders including finance teams, loan officers, and senior management.
+To offer actionable insights to stakeholders, including finance teams, loan officers, and senior management.
 This dashboard helps in:
 - Identifying high-performing states
 - Monitoring monthly trends
 - Evaluating borrower types